maykinmedia/consumerjs/README.md

 **Consumer objects (ConsumerObject, CrudConsumerObject):**

-"Consumer objects" are classes that define how to perform object specific operations on the remote API.
+*"Consumer objects" are classes that define how to perform object specific operations on the remote API.*

-*Consumer objects should be extended, configured and optionally methods can be overwritten to change default behaviour.
+*Consumer objects should be extended, configured and optionally methods can be overwritten to change default behaviour.*

+A consumer object:
+- Is the result of a resolved promise, gets passed to the promise's then() method.
+- If the API returns an array (list), an array of object classes is returned.
+- If the API returns a single object (scalar), a single object is returned.
+- The consumer object class can have methods.
+- The consumer object class keeps a reference to it's consumer using the "\__consumer__" key, this allows methods to talk back to the API.

-*A reference to the consumer is kept using the \_\_consumer\_\_ property, (custom) methods can use this to communicate with the API.
+*A reference to the consumer is kept using the \_\_consumer\_\_ property, (custom) methods can use this to communicate with the API.*

 ```js
 customMethod(data) {